gioblu/1PIN/README.md

 1PIN OPENSOURCE COMMUNICATION PROTOCOL - MASTER SLAVE ARCHITECTURE | 255 SELECTABLE IDS

-ONLY ONE WIRE USED TO COMMUNICATE BIDIRECTIONALLY FROM 2,38KB/S TO 2,97 KB/S FROM 1 TO 255 ARDUINOS
+ONLY ONE WIRE USED TO COMMUNICATE BIDIRECTIONALLY FROM 2,38KB/S TO 3,18 KB/S FROM 1 TO 255 ARDUINOS WITH CYCLIC REDUNDANCY CHECK AND RECEINVING AKNOWLEDGE

 YES, ON THE SAME WIRE, YES, WITH ONLY ONE WIRE, AND YES, WITHOUT 1WIRE :P!!